Dristib/ai-email-summarization-north-star/README.md

 ## Why Not Vanity Metrics
 Metrics like total downloads, total AI calls, or raw usage counts inflate activity signals without correlating to **actual user value**.
 > For example, high AI call volume does not guarantee accurate summaries or meaningful productivity gains.
 Focusing on WASE, input metrics, and guardrails ensures we optimize **outcomes over outputs**.

-## Optional Extensions
-- **Flow Diagram:** Input Metrics → NSM → Guardrails → Business Impact
-- **Scenario Analysis:** Projected NSM growth as a function of increased SAS or AUPS, demonstrating how product levers translate to measurable outcomes.
-- **Mock Dashboard:** Visualizations of leading indicators and guardrails for executive monitoring.